 Summer Enrichment Camps—School staff members will be offering a variety of summer camp programs for students.
 Because these camps are tuition based, there is no cost to the Board of Education.
 For a complete listing of summer enrichment opportunities, please visit our Summer Camps website.
 Program brochures are also available at the Glastonbury Public Schools Central Operations office, 628 Hebron Avenue, building two.

 Kindergarten Registration—Any child who will be five years of age on or before January 1, 2018 and meets all residency requirements is eligible to begin kindergarten at the start of the 2017-18 school year.
-A letter will be sent in January to all potential students of whom our district is aware.
+A letter was sent in January to all potential students of whom our district is aware.
 The letter includes instructions for our registration process.
 After pre-registering students online, families will be prompted to schedule a brief session with our registrar at the central office.
 Families will bring the necessary documents for the registrar to scan, which will complete the process.
 Please complete the registration of your kindergarten student as soon as possible.
 Appointments with the registrar are available starting January 3rd.
 Visit the Kindergarten Registration webpage for more information.